stoiandelev/Calculator/README.md

-#This is my Simple Calculator on Java
+This is my Simple Calculator on Java.